ArinZBryan/A-Level-Notes/Computer Science/Graphs and Trees.md

 ## Traversals
 ### Breadth First
+This type of traversal relies on the use of a

-This type of traversal closely models the actions taken by Djikstra's algorithm.
+This type of traversal closely models the actions taken by [Djikstra's algorithm](./Algorithms/Pathfinding.md).
 It is easily applicable to both graphs and trees.
 A breadth first traversal will use a queue to work, but generally, the route taken by the traversal will be what is asked for in a question.

 ### Depth First
 This type of traversal is generally only used on on trees, rather than graphs, however, it can still be applied to graphs.
 A depth first traversal also uses a stack to store a '*trace*' of sorts.
 This will be what is asked for in exam questions.
 Below is the algorithm for a depth first traversal of a tree, starting at the *root node*: